foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 + ~~Third application deadline: March 7th.~~
 + Final application deadline: April 11th.

 We do recommend that applicants apply early, but your application will not be considered until you have met all of the minimum application criteria.
-You will remain in the applicant pool until you have been offered a place or all the places have been filled, which you will be notified of within two weeks of the final applicaiton deadline.
+You will remain in the applicant pool until you have been offered a place or all the places have been filled, which you will be notified of within two weeks of the final application deadline.

 ## Application criteria